Plaanck/notes/Paper 1 - Computer Systems/1.2 Software And Software Development/2 - Application Generation.md

 - In summary, in Code Generation:
 	- Abstract code tree converted to object code
-	- Object code is the machine cod produced before the final step (linker) is run.
+	- Object code is the machine code produced before the final step (linker) is run.

-## Optimisation
+## Optimization

-- In summary, in Optimisation:
+- In summary, in Optimization:
 	- Tweaks the code, so that it will run as quickly, and use as little memory as possible.